BU-IE-48B/fall21-ferhatturhan/index.md

 [Here](files/homework2.html) you can find the second homework.
 The main goal is to represent the time series with alternative approaches and these 2 penalized versions of the linear regression approaches that "1D Fused Lasso" and "Regression Trees" are alternative ways to obtain adaptive piecewise constant approximation.
 After having the representations, their ability of representation and classification performance will be evaluated at the end.

 [Here](files/homework2.pdf) you can find the description of the homework.

+## Homework 4 23.01.2021

+[Here](files/homework4.html) you can find the fourth homework.
+In this forecasting problem, the aim is to find a model providing hourly solar power prediction for the next day.
+This prediction is needed in the following setting.
+Suppose that you are at day d and the predictions are needed for the day d+1 and you know the production values until the end of d-1.
+The proposed model is using the regression tree-based approach.

+[Here](files/IE48B_Fall21_Final.pdf) you can find the description of the homework.